josmar-crwdstffng/angular/packages/forms/PACKAGE.md

 Angular forms allow you to:

 * Capture the current value and validation status of a form.
-* Track and listen for changes to the form's data model.
+* Track and listen for changes to the data model of the form.
 * Validate the correctness of user input.
 * Create custom validators and input elements.